New Guildford line: Late 20th century

 Resignalling of the line, including the installation of colour light signals, took place in the late 1960s and early 1970s.
 The signal boxes at Horsley and Clandon closed with control of their areas transferred to Guildford Panel Box in April 1966.
 (Note: The signal box at London Road (Guildford) was initially retained after the April 1966 resignalling to control the sidings at the station.)
-Three years later, the boxes at Bookha and Effingham Junction closed, with the lines south of Cobham and Bookham coming under the control of Guildford Panel Box.
+Three years later, the boxes at Bookham and Effingham Junction closed, with the lines south of Cobham and Bookham coming under the control of Guildford Panel Box.
 The north end of the line was transferred to the control of Surbiton Panel Box in March 1970, and the section from Oxshott to Cobham followed in September 1972.
 The signal box at Leatherhead was closed in August 1990 as part of the Waterloo Area Resignalling Scheme and, in April 1998, Surbiton Panel Box closed with its functions transferred to a new signalling centre at Woking.

 In the early 1980s, British Rail considered singling the Bookham branch line as an economy measure, but decided not to pursue the scheme in July 1986.
 The carriage shed at Effingham Junction ceased to be used to stable stock in 1993.

 New service patterns were introduced in the early 1990s, with the introduction of half-hourly Thameslink trains between and Guildford.
 The new service ran fast from Leatherhead to Guildford calling only at Effingham Junction.
 For the first year, the existing all-stations Waterloo-Effingham Junction trains continued to run, but were withdrawn outside of peak times in May 1991, with a Bookham call added to the Thameslink services instead.
 Bookham residents protested the loss of their hourly, direct, off-peak trains to London, which were reinstated in May 1994.
 In the same month the Thameslink services to Guildford were withdrawn due to low patronage.